Skip to main content

 Fee typeCharged byDetails

-The only costs are the gas fees on the source and destination chains.
+The only costs are gas fees on the source and destination chains.
 There is no bridge fee, no slippage, and no exchange rate spread.

 Transaction time

-If you are not sure whether to use the USDC Bridge or the deBridge bridge, here is a comparison:
+If you are not sure whether to use the USDC Bridge or the deBridge bridge, here is a comparison. deBridge uses a 0-TVL (zero total value locked) architecture where no user funds are stored in liquidity pools.

-USDC Bridge (CCTP)deBridge
+USDC Bridge (this page)deBridge

 TokensUSDC onlyAny supported token